frederikmartin/logwarts/README.md

 To get the most out of Logwarts, ensure that:

-- Access logging is enabled on your ALBs.
+- Access logging is enabled on your ALBs
-- Log files are available locally or in an S3 bucket you can access.
+- Log files are available locally or in an S3 bucket you can access

 ## Getting Started